uwezukwechibuzor/blogmos/docs/software-design.md

 ### 2.2 System Components

-chatmos will be made up of different components including a centralised database and backend server that all querying of the ecosystem proposals will done.
+chatmos will be made up of different components including a centralised database and backend server where querying of the ecosystem proposals will done.

-This will be achieved with the help of a cron job so when new proposals are made, it will be queired.
+This will be achieved with the help of a cron job so when new proposals are made, it will be queried.

 ### 3 Why Chatmos?